Cal Cunningham: Honors and awards

 For his service in Iraq, Cunningham was awarded the Bronze Star Medal for meritorious service as a lead investigator examining contractors.
 In 2009, he received the General Douglas MacArthur Award for Leadership.

 Cunningham is a recipient of a Jaycees' Distinguished Service Award.

 In 2007, Cunningham was selected for a Marshall Memorial Fellowship.

 Personal life

 Cunningham and his wife, Elizabeth, have two children.
-He is an ordained elder in the Presbyterian Church.
+As of September 2020, he was an ordained elder in the Presbyterian Church.

 In October 2020, it was reported that Cunningham had exchanged sexually suggestive messages with a married woman who was not his wife.
 Cunningham confirmed the texts were authentic and apologized for his behavior.
-The woman confirmed that she had a consensual physical relationship with Cunningham in 2020.
+The woman, Arlene Guzman Todd, stated that she had a consensual physical relationship with Cunningham in 2020.
 The Army Reserve started an investigation into Cunningham.